thusoy/laim/README.md

 ## Async

 Laim is not written for high throughput, but does do some basic queuing to make sure you can handle a message synchronously without blocking the reception of other messages.
-This is done by running the SMTP receiver on one thread, and the handler on another.
+This is done by running the SMTP listener on one thread, and the handler on another.
 Messages to be delivered are passed to the handler on a bounded in-memory queue, which prevents arbitrarily high memory usage if the handler fails to process messages fast enough by dropping new messages (this event is logged by laim).

 ## Security considerations